-- 1. R. S. Sedha, a Textbook of Electronic Devices and Circuits, S. Chand & Co, 2010. - 2.
+- 1. R. S. Sedha, A Textbook of Electronic Devices and Circuits, S. Chand & Co, 2010. - 2.
 Salivahanan, N. Suresh Kumar, A. Vallavaraj, "Electronic Devices and Circuits" Tata McGraw-Hill, Second Edition, 2008. - 3.
 Jacob Millman, C. Halkies, C.D.
 Parikh, Satyabrata Jit, "Integrated Electronics", Tata McGraw-Hill, Second Edition, 2011.

-I B.TECH L Т P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS
+I B.TECH I SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

-I SEMESTER 1 0 4 30 70 100 3
+1 0 4 30 70 100 3

-SUB CODE : R23CC1108 ENGIN EERING GRAPI HICS
+CODE : R23CC1108 ENGINEERING GRAPHICS

-- To enable the students with various concepts like dimensioning, conventions and standards related to Engineering Drawing - To impart knowledge on the projection of points, lines and plane surfaces - To improve the visualization skills for better understanding of projection of solids - To develop the imaginative skills of the students required to understand Section of solids and Developments of surfaces. - To make the students understand the viewing perception of a solid object in Isometricand Perspective projections.
+- To enable the students with various concepts like dimensioning, conventions and standards related to Engineering Drawing - To impart knowledge on the projection of points, lines and plane surfaces - To improve the visualization skills for better understanding of projection of solids - To develop the imaginative skills of the students required to understand Section of solidsand developments of surfaces. - To make the students understand the viewing perception of a solid object in Isometricand Perspective projections.

-After the completion of the course students will be able to
+After successful completion of this course, the students will be able to:

-- CO1: Construct the principles of engineering drawing, including engineering curves, scales, Orthographic and isometric projections.
-[K3] - CO2: Construct orthographic projections of points, lines, planes and solids in front,top and Side views.
-[K3] - CO3: Analyze and draw projection of solids in various positions in first Quadrant.
-[K4] - CO4: Develop the sections of Solids & Development of Surfaces.
-[K3] - CO5: Compare & Draw isometric Views & Orthographic Views.
-[K2]
+- CO1: Construct the principles of engineering drawing, including engineering curves, scales, Orthographic and isometric projections. - CO2: Construct orthographic projections of points, lines, planes and solids in front,top and Side views. - CO3: Analyze and draw projection of solids in various positions in first Quadrant. - CO4: Develop the sections of Solids & Development of Surfaces. - CO5: Compare & Draw isometric Views & Orthographic Views.

-Introduction: Lines, Lettering and Dimensioning, Geometrical Constructions and Constructing regular polygons by general methods.
+INTRODUCTION: Lines, Lettering and Dimensioning, Geometrical Constructions and Constructing regular polygons by general methods.

-Curves: construction of ellipse, parabola and hyperbola by general, Cycloids, Involutes, Normal and tangent to Curves.
+CURVES: construction of ellipse, parabola and hyperbola by general, Cycloids, Involutes, Normal and tangent to Curves.